talentAN/markdoc/README.md

 - varible in fragment is supported;
 - markdown to html is supported;
   ex{{var.title}}.
-- unrelated file is filtered when generater target file;
+- ignore is configurable. ignore file | directory is filtered when generater target file | directory;

 ## Environment Requirement